 Rye Harbour Nature Reserve is one of Britain’s most important conservation sites, a rare coastal landscape of outstanding geological, biological, cultural and heritage value on the unspoilt coastal boundary of East Sussex and Kent.

-A mosaic of interlocking shingle ridges, saltmarsh, intertidal grazing, reed-beds and saline lagoons, it is home to some 4,275 species of plants and animals, including more than 200 rare or endangered birds and mammals.
-Reflecting this importance, it enjoys a spectrum of national and international protections: the whole Reserve is a Site of Special Scientific Interest, most of it a Special Protection Area, and large areas Special Areas of Conservation.
+A mosaic of interlocking shingle ridges, saltmarsh, intertidal grazing, reed-beds and saline lagoons, we are home to some 4,275 species of plants and animals, including more than 200 rare or endangered birds and mammals.
+It enjoys many national and international protections.

 The Discovery Centre will help us develop new ways to support our work, so please donate now.

 Find out more about Rye Harbour Nature Reserve and its special features .